agrc/gis.utah.gov/_posts/2016-09-16-road-centerlines-schema-update-and-regional-workshop-notes.md

 ---
+status: publish
 layout: post
-status: publish
-published: true
-title: 'Road Centerlines: Schema Update and Regional Workshop Notes'
 author:
   display_name: Bert Granberg
   email: bgranberg@utah.gov
+tags:
+  - '911'
+  - dot
+  - ng911
+  - road centerlines
+  - roads
+  - transportation
+published: true
 date: 2016-09-16 19:27:44
+title: 'Road Centerlines: Schema Update and Regional Workshop Notes'
 categories:
   - Featured
-tags:
-- Transportation
-- Roads
-- Road Centerlines
-- 911
-- NG911
-- DOT

 ---
 This year, AGRC has devoted a significant amount of energy toward realigning our processes for maintaining a statewide road centerline layer.
 The desire is to best position the state to meet requirements for Next Generation 911, as well as new federal reporting requirements placed on state DOTs.